antcebolla/Sour-Soda-LandingPage/README.md

-This project is a landing page for a fictional soda brand called "Sour". made for educational porpuses using html and tailwind css.
+This project is a landing page for a fictional soda brand called "Sour". made for learning porpuses using html and tailwind css.